MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 Welcome to the Azure Command-Line Interface (CLI)!
 This article introduces the CLI and helps you complete common tasks.

-> [!NOTE]
->
-> In scripts and on the Microsoft documentation site, Azure CLI examples are written for the `bash` shell.
-One-line examples will
-> run on any platform.
-Longer examples which include line continuations (`\`) or variable assignment need to be modified to work
-> on other shells, including PowerShell.

 ## Install or run in Azure Cloud Shell

-The easiest way to learn how to use the Azure CLI is by running it in an Azure Cloud Shell environment through your browser.
+The easiest way to learn how to use the Azure CLI is by running it in an [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/) environment through your browser.
 To learn about Cloud Shell, see [Quickstart for Bash in Azure Cloud Shell](/azure/cloud-shell/quickstart).

-When you're ready to install the Azure CLI, see the [installation instructions](install-azure-cli.md) for Windows, Linux, macOS and Docker container options.
+When you're ready to install the Azure CLI, see the [installation instructions](install-azure-cli.md) for Windows, Linux, macOS, and Docker container options.
 If you're using the Azure classic deployment model, [install the Azure classic CLI](install-classic-cli.md).

 Check your version by running `az --version`.
-Azure Cloud Shell always has the latest version of the Azure CLI pre-installed.
+Azure Cloud Shell always has the latest version of the Azure CLI preinstalled.

 ```azurecli-interactive
 az version